What is cluster analysis?

 Cluster analysis is a statistical method for processing data.
 It works by organizing items into groups – or clusters – based on how closely associated they are.

-Cluster analysis, like reduced space analysis (factor analysis), is concerned with data matrices in which the variables have not been partitioned beforehand into criterion versus predictor subsets.
+Cluster analysis, like dimension reduction analysis (factor analysis), is concerned with data collection in which the variables have not been partitioned beforehand into criterion vs. predictor subsets.

 The most common use of cluster analysis is classification.
 Subjects are separated into groups so that each subject is more similar to other subjects in its group than to subjects outside the group.

 In a market research context, cluster analysis might be used to identify categories like age groups, earnings brackets, urban, rural or suburban location.

 In marketing, cluster analysis can be used for audience segmentation, so that different customer groups can be targeted with the most relevant messages.

 Healthcare researchers might use cluster analysis to find out whether different geographical areas are linked with high or low levels of certain illnesses, so they can investigate possible local factors contributing to health problems.

 Employers, on the other hand, could use cluster analysis to identify groups of employees who have similar feelings about workplace culture, job satisfaction or career development.
 With this data, HR departments can tailor their initiatives to better suit the needs of specific clusters, like offering targeted training programs or improving office amenities.